 We hope you love the products we recommend!
 As an Amazon Associate we earn from qualifying purchases, and we may collect a share of sales or other compensation from the links on this page.
 Thank you if you use our links, we really appreciate it!

 Just to be clear from the outset.
-Although this blog article is focused on creating a photography YouTube channel for Photographers and Content Creators, the fundamentals are still the same for creating any other genre of business.
+Although this blog article is focused on how to start a photography YouTube channel for Photographers and Content Creators, the fundamentals are still the same for creating any other genre of business.

 As someone who has restarted a creative business, a photography YouTube channel is one of the pillars of my business strategy, but as a photographer or content creator, do you need a photography YouTube channel?
-In this linked article I explain the reasons you may do.
+In this linked article I give you some convincing reasons to do so.

 YouTube is an incredible tool.
 It is still FREE; you can upload as much content as you want and make money with no subscription or upfront payment.

 But while it is free, creating the content requires investment.
 You could use your phone as many people have done and continue to do, but if that’s your plan then this article isn’t for you.
 If you have the budget and business, you must invest.

 Photography YouTube Channel Equipment

 As this article is aimed at photographers and content creators, we will be focused on a photography YouTube channel for this type of business.
 And before you start a photography YouTube channel for your business, you need to have a business set up first, so I recommend you check this link, if you are still at this stage.

 In that article I explain the importance of investing in the right gear for your photography YouTube channel.
 The same can be said of gear to create YouTube videos.

 If you can, and especially if you are just starting out, try to overlap the equipment you use to film YouTube videos with the equipment you use to create content.